etkraw/Microwalk/README.md

   - `-k`: Keep pre processed trace files (else they are deleted automatically to save disk space)
   - `-g num`: Set the memory address analysis granularity to `num` bytes (e.g. 64 to analyze cache line level leakages)
   - `-x num`: Set the output of the `rdrand` instruction to `num`.
 Allows to suppress randomization that uses the `rdrand` instruction.
+  - `-b num`: Set the maximum call stack depth that is recorded to `num` to prevent trace bloat when during recusive calls.
+Ignore this to not limit the depth.
 - `dump`: Convert a pre processed trace file into text format
   - Mandatory 1: The pre processed trace file to be dumped.
   - `-o file`: The name of the output text file (else the trace will be dumped to `stdin`)
   - `-c addr`: Dump all call traces for instruction `addr`
   - `-r`: Print relative addresses (e.g. `crypto.dll:Encrypt+3F2`) instead of absolute ones (e.g. `crypto.dll+4033F2`)
   - `-m file1 file2 ...`: Use the given linker MAP files to resolve function addresses to names.

 ## License
 *MicroWalk* is provided under the MIT license; please consult the LICENSE file for further information.